 (Side Note: Hypatia is the left-handed holographic bust on the Eclectic Spacewalk logo)

 Next, we focus on the surprising implications of the hidden asymmetries that do not immediately come to mind as well as the less obvious consequences.

 “The same logic mysteriously answers many vital questions, such as (1) the difference between rationality and rationalization, 2) that between virtue and virtue signaling, (3) the nature of honor and sacrifice, (4) Religion and signaling (why the pope is functionally atheist) 5) the justification for economic inequality that doesn’t arise from rent-seeking, (6) why to never tell people your forecasts (only discuss publicly what you own in your portfolio) and, (7) even, how and from whom to buy your next car.”

 The four topics that cannot be disentangled if one has SITG are as follows:

 Bullshit Detection - Uncertainty and the reliability of knowledge

-“Anything that smacks of competition destroys knowledge” & “Contemporary peers are valuable collaborators, NOT final judges”
+“Anything that smacks of competition destroys knowledge” and “Contemporary peers are valuable collaborators, NOT final judges”

-Time is the only *real* judge, and we should construct systems that take time into account with uncertainty at it’s core - I mean, we literally live in an uncertain reality...
-We can only detect bullshit with the help of (usually) better information through the passage of time.
+Time is the only *real* judge, and we should construct systems that take time into account with uncertainty at its core - I mean, we literally live in an uncertain reality...
+We can only detect bullshit with the help of (usually) better information and the passage of time.

 “Karl Popper’s idea of science is an enterprise that produces claims that can be contradicted by eventual observations, not a series of verifiable ones: science is fundamentally nonconformity, NOT confirmatory.”